Surrogacy in Ireland

+Some couples choose to go abroad to use a surrogate.
 When surrogacy arrangements are entered into abroad, issues such as citizenship and travel documents also arise.
+Normally, DNA testing to prove the genetic parentage is necessary before the child can be taken to Ireland.
 The Department of Justice and Equality has published a document providing advice on citizenship, parentage, guardianship and travel document issues in relation to children born as a result of surrogacy arrangements entered into outside the State.

 Anyone considering entering into surrogacy arrangements should seek legal advice.
 Contact information for solicitors throughout Ireland is available on the Law Society website.